Copilot

 The budgeting problem

-When your CFO asks “what will Microsoft AI cost next year?”, the honest answer is: it depends on which products, and you’ll need two different numbers.
+When your CFO asks “what will Microsoft AI cost next year?”, the honest answer is that it depends on which products, and you’ll need two different numbers.

 The licensing portion you can forecast with reasonable confidence.
 The Azure portion depends on how much your organisation actually uses the tools, and that’s harder to predict, especially in year one.